 Established in 2007, U.S. News & World Report Best Children’s Hospital rankings help families with life-threatening and rare illnesses find the best care available.
 This year’s rankings will be published in U.S. News & World Report’s “Best Hospitals 2020” guidebook, set for release in September.

-In addition to the U.S. News rankings, the Pennsylvania Health Care Cost Containment Council (PHC4) recently released a report that details outstanding outcomes for pediatric heart surgery at Penn State Children’s Hospital.
+In addition to the U.S. News rankings, the Pennsylvania Health Care Cost Containment Council (PHC4) recently released a report that details outstanding outcomes for pediatric heart surgery at Penn State Health Children’s Hospital.
 PHC4 worked with the Society of Thoracic Surgeons (STS) to compile the report.

-“These third-party rankings and reports reflect what we believe our patients and families already know,” said Dr. Sarah Iriana, interim chair of pediatrics at Penn State Children’s Hospital.
+“These third-party rankings and reports reflect what we believe our patients and families already know,” said Dr. Sarah Iriana, interim chair of pediatrics at Penn State Health Children’s Hospital.
 “That is the commitment of our dedicated and skilled providers to offer the most critically ill patients high-level, compassionate care that is among the best in our region, the state and the nation.”